nasa/fprime/docs/UsersGuide/gds/gds-cli.md

 -  Automating certain tasks through scripts
 -  Pacifying hardcore command-line users in your office

-In particular, the CLI tools for the GDS let you do 3 essential operations from the comfort of your own shell:
+In particular, the CLI tools for the GDS let you do 3 essential operations from the comfort of your shell:

 - Send commands to the embedded system through the GDS layer
 - View events emitted by the embedded into the F´ GDS